bubblebooy/ArtifactUnity/README.md

 ## Running the Game

 The game is currently Multiplayer only so you need 2 instances running to test most things.
 Build and Run the game (Ctrl-B) as one instance and run the game in Unity as the other instance.
+Running 1 instances of the game as host can sometime be helpfull just to make sure not everything crashes.

 ## How To Add Cards